 Many adults cannot afford dental care, especially our community’s most vulnerable residents.
-Dental Lifeline Network provides comprehensive dental care to adults with special needs across the United States.
+Dental Lifeline Network provides comprehensive dental care to adults across the United States.
 These patients receive this care through the generosity of a network of volunteer dentists and laboratories.

 In 1974, a young dental student dreamed of making a diﬀerence in oral health by changing the lives of people with developmental disabilities including his beloved sister, Barbie.
 He believed if diseases could be prevented, future generations would never be impacted by seriously neglected dental problems.
 The dreams of that dental student, Dr. Larry Coﬀee, became Dental Lifeline Network, a national humanitarian organization that has changed and saved the lives of thousands of people with disabilities, who are elderly or are medically fragile.